Homegoing (Gyasi novel): Esi's line

 H, the last son born to Anna and Kojo, is freed during the Reconstruction era, and has never known his parents, with Anna dying shortly after childbirth.
 Sometime after, as an adult man, he is arrested and wrongly accused of assaulting a white woman.
 Unable to pay the ten-dollar fine he is sentenced to work in a coal mine for ten years.
 One day a white convict is assigned as his partner and he is unable to shovel any coal, so H shovels the twelve-ton daily quota for the both of them with two hands simultaneously, earning him the nickname "Two-Shovel H".
-When H is released from his sentence he settles in Pratt City in Birmingham, Alabama, made up of other convicts both black and white, and works in the coal mine as a free agent.
-Unable to read or write, he asks his friend's son Joecy to write a letter to his ex-girlfriend Ethe, whom he cheated on shortly before being arrested.
+When H is released from his sentence he settles in Pratt City in Birmingham, Alabama, made up of other ex-convicts both black and white, and works in the coal mine as a free agent.
+Unable to read or write, he asks a friend's son to write a letter to his ex-girlfriend Ethe, whom he cheated on shortly before being arrested.
 She eventually comes to join him.

 H's daughter Willie marries Robert, her childhood sweetheart who is light-skinned with light eyes, and they have a son named Carson.
 After her parents die Robert suggests they move away and Willie asks that they go to Harlem as she wants to start a career as a singer.
-As they look for work Willie realizes that her dark skin will prevent her from being a professional singer while Robert is able to pass for white.
+As they look for work Willie realizes that her too dark skin will prevent her from being a professional singer while Robert is able to pass for white.
 The two grow farther apart as Robert finds a job in white Manhattan while Willie cleans bars in Harlem.
 They begin keeping secrets from one another, and Robert returns home less and less.
 One night, Willie sees Robert vomiting in the men's bathroom during her job at a bar, and Robert's white co-workers find out their relationship.
 One of the co-workers have the two of them touch each other as he sexually pleasures himself, and then fires Robert.
 That night, Robert leaves her.
 Willie eventually begins a new relationship with Eli and has a daughter, Josephine.
 One day, when Carson is ten, Willie sees Robert in Manhattan with a white wife and their white child.
 The two make eye contact, and Willie suddenly realizes that she forgives Robert.
 Her anger, sadness, confusion and loss subside, and she finds her voice again.